abhiMishra98/Benchmarking-STM32G4-Accelerators/readme.md

 ---

 ## ⚙️ System Overview
+- TIM6(running at 48KHz) TRGO event triggers an ADC conversion

-- A sine wave LUT is sampled and passed through a low-pass FIR filter.
+- A sine signal(900mV amplitude, 1V DC Offset) is generated through function generator of the picoscope
+- The ADC HAL ConvCptCallback function gets triggered after a conversion, where the ADC samples are being read, centered, adjusted to be sent through filters(CMSIS and FMAC)
-- The filtered output is sent to a 12-bit DAC at **48 kHz** using a timer interrupt.
+- The filtered output is then sent to 12-bit DAC
-- Three implementations are compared:
+- Two implementations are compared:

 ### 1. CMSIS-DSP FIR Filter (Software-based)